How do I connect Salesforce, HubSpot, and Snowflake to Structify and confirm the data is syncing correctly?

 2. Connect HubSpot to Structify

-- In Connectors, search for HubSpot.
+- From the same Connectors page, search for HubSpot.

 - Click Connect HubSpot.

-Authenticate with HubSpot
+b.
+Authenticate HubSpot

 - Companies